Qualitative Reasoning Group

 1993 [back to the top]

 Collins, J.W.
 (1993).
 Process-based diagnosis: An approach to understanding novel failures (UIUCDCS-R-94-1846) Champaign-Urbana: University of Illinois.
 (Tech.
 Rep. No. 48).
 Evanston, Illinois: Northwestern University, The Institute for the Learning Sciences.
-[QR: Engineering Problem Solving]
+[Dissertation] [QR: Engineering Problem Solving]

 Forbus, K. (1993).
 Qualitative process theory: Twelve years after.
 Artificial Intelligence, 59, 115-123.
 [QR: Qualitative Process Theory]